TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

          Details: [1×1 struct]
 ```

 When saving your dataset for later use in the GUI, raw and preprocessed is saved as a .dat file in binary format independent of the format of the original dataset.
-This saves not only memory, but also enables to load the raw and preprocessed dataset within seconds (given they are saved on a SSD)
+This saves not only memory, but also enables to load the raw and preprocessed dataset within seconds (given they are saved on a SSD).

 > ### **General Remarks**

 If you want to update fieldtrip or one of the other tools available on Github, there are several things to consider:
 - First some files of those tools are modified to fit the purpose of this GUI.
 You cant simply replace them.
 They are saved in GUI_Path\Modules\Toolboxes\6.
 Modified\ .
-When you just update the not modified files, there is no guarantue that they will be compatible with the modified files.
+When you just update the not modified files, there is no guarantee that they will be compatible with the modified files.
 - Second, some tools saved in the folders of this GUI like fieldtrip do not contain all files.
-This has to do with compatitbility errors with other tools, specifcally the open ephys tools.
-For some reason I dont know, the open ephys tool wont work with all fieldtrip files in the GUI directory.
+This has to do with compatibility errors with other tools, specifically the open ephys tools which won't work with all fieldtrip files in the GUI directory.
-- If you encounter errors or things I missed, have questions or want to incorpaorate one of the tools more in depth, please dont hesitate to contact me.
+- If you encounter errors or things I missed, have questions or want to incorporate one of the tools more in depth, please don't hesitate to contact me.

 > ## **Rules and Philosophy of the Toolbox**
 >
 - First off: this toolbox is not trying the reinvent the wheel.
-Rather it takes already established and proven analysis solutions like Kilosort and integrates them into a central hub aiming to bring LFP and spike analysis as well as signal quality measures together in a way, that everyone with (almost) every recording type can use it.
+Rather it takes already established and proven analysis solutions like Kilosort and integrates them into a central hub aiming to bring LFP and spike analysis as well as signal quality measures together in a way, that everyone - including students and beginners can comfortably use it.
 - All relevant analysis and data parts are saved in a single structure with a limited and clear amount of fields that every window shares.
-Changes in one window are automatically available in another window.
+Changes in one window are automatically available in another window if its contents are updated.
 - All interactive parts like buttons, checkboxes and so on that are disabled (grey and cant be clicked on) can be activated by conducting the necessary analysis step before.
-For example, to enable to ‘Event Data’ checkbox on the right of the main window, you first have to extract events.
 - If the user tries to do an analysis without proper preprocessing or enters a wrong format into any field requiring user input, values are either autocorrected and/or the user gets a message why the operation is not possible.
-The aim is to give an explanation of what to do when an error occurs, not only throw out an error nobody understands.
+The aim is to give an explanation of what to do when an error occurs, not just what the error is.
-- In every window that loads or saves some kind of data, these windows will first search autoset folders for information to show.
-I.e. when opening the 'Event Extraction' window, it will autosearch the recording path raw data was extracted from for files holding event data.
+- In every window that loads or saves some kind of data, these windows will first search auto-set folders for information to show.
+I.e. when opening the 'Event Extraction' window, it will auto-search the recording path raw data was extracted from for files holding event data.
 The same holds true for spike sorting.
 When saving your dataset for spike sorting, a folder will automatically be suggested.
-If data is saved in this folder, all windows concerned with loading this kind of data are autosearching those locations, enabling on-click loads.
+If data is saved in this folder, all windows concerned with loading this kind of data are auto-searching those locations, enabling on-click loads.
 Of course, there is always an option to manually select a folder too.
-- All functions are designed in a way that they can be easily used outside of the user interface with just a few support functions, including all visualizations.
-This enables the Autorun functionality of the GUI, where you can apply all analysis and plots in a loop to several recordings.
+- All functions are designed in a way that they can be used outside of the user interface with just a few support functions, including all visualizations.
+This enables the 'Autorun' functionality of the GUI, where you can apply all analysis and plots in a loop to several recordings.

 > ## **Disclaimer, License and Contact**
 This toolbox was created and is maintained by a single person as part of a PhD project and hobby.
 There is no guarantee for any of the analysis and results but dedication to fix bugs and evolve this.